 Converting a non-residential building into a home offers the opportunity for a unique dwelling that oozes design prowess.

-Here, Emily Smith unveils an array of impressive projects, along with some top tips from the experts.
+Here, Emily Smith and Jane Crittenden unveil an array of impressive projects, along with some top tips from the experts such as Julia Riddle.

 The conversion of this 18th century threshing barn, dairy and stables in Kent by Liddicoat & Goldhill has created a modern home that combines its heritage with chic industrial details.